-- E-mail should be used to include links to share homework documents created in Google Docs with the teacher or fellow students.
+- E-mail should be used to communicate with a teacher regarding assignments, class projects, and class activities. - E-mail should be used to include links to share homework documents created in Google Docs with the teacher or fellow students.
 Enclosing documents in an e-mail is discouraged. - E-mail communication between students should be used to facilitate collaboration, planning, and research for school-related projects and activities. - E-mail is not confidential or private and can be read by teachers or district personnel.